katmutua/microservice_workshop/README.md

 * GOTO Chicago 2014

-Docker was used to run RabbitMQ and the various services (Uganda class)
+Docker was used to run RabbitMQ and the various services

 * Boot2Docker used
 * dockerfile/rabbitmq image used
 ** docker pull dockerfile/rabbitmq
 ** docker run -d -p 5672:5672 -p 15672:15672 --name="rabbitmq" dockerfile/rabbitmq